PaulioRandall/np90/README.md

 # P69

-**P69** enables use of compile time tokens within CSS for Node based projects.
+**P69** enables use of compile time tokens within CSS strings for Node based projects.

 It's just a glorified fiind and replace, i.e. it scans CSS for placeholder tokens which are substituted for user defined values.